mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 ![Result](https://media.giphy.com/media/ryVEBNJJP4wEplqRVZ/giphy.gif)

 This part one was concerned with getting our StateStore up and running.
-One of the drawbacks with the current implementation is that we have to subscribe to each event, leading to tedious boiler plate code.
+One of the drawbacks with the current implementation is that we must subscribe to each event, leading to tedious boiler plate code.
 In part two, we will refactor our StateStore to contain the state in a central location to reduce the code in our subscribers.